-Anne G. Morgan (she/her/hers) is a dramaturg, an arts administrator, and a new play advocate.
+Anne G. Morgan (she/her/hers) is a dramaturg, an arts leader, and a new play advocate.
 She currently works as the Programs Director for the National New Play Network, an alliance of professional theaters that collaborate in innovative ways to develop, produce, and extend the life of new plays.

 Anne works regularly with the Playwrights Realm, the Playwright's Lab at Hollins University, Great Plains Theatre Conference, the Kennedy Center, and more, as well as collaborating with playwrights individually.
 She serves as Board Co-Chair for Literary Managers and Dramaturgs of the Americas.

 Anne received the 2019 Elliott Hayes Award for Outstanding Achievement in Dramaturgy for her work on Shakespeare’s New Contemporaries, the American Shakespeare Center's groundbreaking new play initiative.
 With ASC, Anne dramaturged new plays by L M Feldman, Mary Elizabeth Hamilton, Anchuli Felicia King, Emma Whipday, and Amy E. Witting.